The global impact of disease

 We need specialist spaces for studying viral, bacterial and fungal pathogens.
 Our researchers will explore antimicrobial resistance and identify emerging pathogens with pandemic potential.

-Led by Professor Neil Ferguson, the Abdul Latif Jameel Institute for Disease and Emergency Analytics has helped to inform the response to the COVID-19 pandemic, both in the UK and internationally.
+Led by Professor Neil Ferguson, the Abdul Latif Jameel Institute for Disease and Emergency Analytics is dedicated to combating disease threats worldwide, and has helped to inform the response to the COVID-19 pandemic, both in the UK and internationally.